 - Soap & Water: The easiest way to eliminate a constant trail of ants.

 - Vinegar: Its pungent odor is a great deterrent.
 Vinegar is known for its cleaning properties and ability to eliminate odors.
 We agree!
 Dilute the vinegar in water to make sure the vinegar evaporates.
+Be sure to never mix vinegar with cleaning chemicals.
+While some people might suggest such strategies, mixing vinegar with chemicals such as ammonia, or bleach can be a harmful process.

 Controlling and Eliminating Sugar Ants with Powders